 You should also ensure that other animals do not suckle on the pacifier, or the smell could put your kitten off.

-You might also be interested in: 7 Best Electronic Cat Toys for Playtime in 2021 – Reviews & Top Picks
+You might also be interested in: 7 Best Electronic Cat Toys for Playtime – Reviews & Top Picks

 A Pillow with Teats